-Any sort of log data can be sent to Loggly, it just needs to be text based.
+Any sort of log data can be sent to Loggly as long as it is text-based.
 Unstructured or structured logs from any application or device can be forwarded.
-There’s no need to install any proprietary agents to send logs to us, simple configuration of your existing infrastructure is all that it takes.
+The installation of proprietary agents is not required to send logs to Loggly.
+Configuration of the existing infrastructure is required.

-Our Sample Demo Data feature simplifies on-boarding by including a new option to get started by using demo data prior to the addition of actual user log data.
+The Sample Demo Data feature simplifies on-boarding.
+Trial users can choose to get started by using demo data prior to the addition of actual user log data.

 If you are using Loggly with the APM Integrated Experience enabled, Sample Demo Data will not appear in the APM Integrated Experience dashboards' summary charts.

-All new trial users will be presented a choice to either configure your own log data source(s) or utilize Sample Demo Data:
+All new trial users will be presented with options to either configure their own log data source(s) or use Sample Demo Data.

-The SolarWinds Logs & Metrics Agent (also known as the SolarWinds Snap Agent) is based on Intel’s Snap Telemetry Framework, an open framework designed to simplify the collection, processing and publishing of system data through a single API.
-Host monitoring involves capturing data for an individual machine such as CPU, memory and disk.
-Installing the SolarWinds Logs & Metrics Agent allows you to easily set up your host to monitor logs in SolarWinds Loggly as well as to track basic host metrics in SolarWinds AppOptics.
-The agent gives you the ability to leverage one of the many plugins to collect specific metrics.
+The SolarWinds Logs & Metrics Agent (also known as the SolarWinds Snap Agent) is based on Intel’s Snap Telemetry Framework, an open framework designed to simplify the collection, processing, and publishing of system data through a single API.
+Host monitoring involves capturing data for an individual machine such as CPU, memory, and disk.
+Installing the SolarWinds Logs & Metrics Agent allows you to easily set up a host (1) to monitor logs in SolarWinds Loggly, and (2) to track basic host metrics in SolarWinds AppOptics.
+The agent gives you the ability to leverage one of many plug-ins to collect specific metrics.

-The most common way to forward your system & application logs to Loggly is by using a local syslog agent.
-Linux systems will have an agent pre-installed and it doesn’t take long to install an agent on a Windows system.
+The most common way to forward system and application logs to Loggly is by using a local syslog agent.
+Linux systems have an agent pre-installed.
+An agent can be installed on a Windows system.
 After a simple configuration change, logs will stream directly to Loggly from each system.
-Many applications & other services can be configured to write directly to your local syslog agent, which will then forward to Loggly.
-Some applications can’t write directly to your syslog agent.
+Many applications and other services can be configured to write directly to a local syslog agent, which then forwards to Loggly.
+Some applications can’t write directly to a syslog agent.
 Instead, you can write to a log file that is watched by your syslog agent.
-When there is a change to the log file(s), e.g. when an event is added, the change is forwarded to Loggly.
+When there is a change to the log file(s), for example when an event is added, the change is forwarded to Loggly.

-Routers, firewalls, etc have log data, but have limited capabilities with where they can send the data.
-Point the device to a centralized syslog agent within your own infrastructure that’s capable of forwarding the events to Loggly.
-Here’s how you can configure a centralized syslog agent.
+Routers, firewalls, and other devices have log data, but they also have limited capabilities on where they can send the data.
+To address a device's limited capabilities, you can point the device to a centralized syslog agent within your own infrastructure.
+The centralized syslog agent must be capable of forwarding events to Loggly.
+The options for configuring a centralized syslog agent are below.

-If you’d rather not use syslog to send log events, it’s possible to configure applications to write log events directly to Loggly over HTTP/S using our RESTful API.
+For users who would prefer not to use syslog to send log events, it is possible to configure applications to write log events directly to Loggly over HTTP/S using the Loggly RESTful API.
 Some dev languages also have logging libraries that can log directly.

-It’s possible to log events directly from the end-user’s browser or device.
-The Loggly RESTful API can be used to send events over POST or GET, it also allows batched events.
+It is possible to log events directly from an end-user’s browser or device.
+The Loggly RESTful API can be used to send events over POST or GET.
+It also allows batched events.
 Tracking pixels are commonly used by web analytics services to track site/application activity.
-By inserting a 1×1 pixel (.gif) on your web page, HTTP logs can be sent directly to Loggly.
+By inserting a 1×1 pixel (.gif) on a web page, HTTP logs can be sent directly to Loggly.
 Any additional query string parameters can be included, which become the log event.